quackernotes/SciArt-Assignments/README.md

 # SciArt-Assignments
-IBB Sem-II SciArt Assignments using ImageJ/Cell Profiler to analyse scientific images and creating Infographics.
+IBB Sem-II SciArt Assignments using ImageJ to analyse scientific images and creating Infographics.
 (April 2026)

 Q1.
 Download a new Microscopy image to count particles other than cell (e.g: protein plaques, echinoderm embryos, intracellular viral count, parasites in body fluids etc)